 • Three letters of recommendation from undergraduate teachers and/or recent employers.
 At least two of the letters should be from a college professor.

-• All applicants are required to take the Graduate Record Exam (GRE) exam with results within the last two years.
+• All applicants are REQUIRED to take the Graduate Record Exam (GRE) exam.
+The results has to be within the last two years, with a focus on the Verbal Reasoning

 •Foreign applicants must take the TOEFL exam and receive a minimum score of 100.
 The exam ranges from 0-120 on the internet-based test (IBT)